In the 2020/21 academic year there were approximately 5,600 students from France studying as undergraduate or graduate students in the United States.

 To qualify for a loan international students must attend an eligible school in the US or Canada.
 You must also be enrolled as an undergraduate or graduate student and pursue a degree, certificate, or license.

 Most French students need a cosigner to apply for an international student loan.
-The cosigner must be a US citizen or permanent resident, with good credit, income history and who has lived in the USA for the past 2 years.
+The cosigner must be a US citizen or permanent resident, with good credit and who has lived in the USA for the past 2 years.
 Learn more about how to find a cosigner.
-If you do not have a cosigner see if you're eligible for a no cosigner loan is available at your school.
+If you do not have a cosigner you can use the loan comparison tool to see if a no cosigner loan is available at your school.